PathlyLearningPlatform/Backend/README.md

 # Project Goal

-This project aims to make learning more effective and enjoyable by tackling the biggest killers of progress: lack of structure, fading motivation, and creeping self-doubt.
+This project aims to make learning more effective and enjoyable by tackling the biggest killers of progress: fading motivation, self-doubt and not knowing current progress.
 With clear guidance and well-designed learning paths, students can focus on growing instead of wondering where to start.

+### 1. Fading Motivation

+**The problem:** Learning often feels endless, and without clear milestones, it’s easy to burn out.
+**Our solution:** Structured learning paths with visible checkpoints that make progress feel rewarding and keep momentum alive.

+### 2. Self-Doubt

+**The problem:** Without feedback or guidance, learners question whether they’re on the right track.
+**Our solution:** A guided path that shows exactly what to learn next, removing uncertainty and building confidence step by step.

+### 3. Not Knowing Current Progress

+**The problem:** Students lose track of how much they’ve achieved and what remains, which makes progress invisible.
+**Our solution:** Transparent progress tracking that highlights completed milestones and what’s ahead, so learners always see their growth.

 Research confirms the problem: